 - Terry Hilkens: Terry Hilkens is a local reporter in Tennessee who has been covering the Limetown story for a decade.
 He shows Lia the ruins of Limetown and connects her in a phone call with the survivor.

 - R. B. Villard: R. B. Villard is the investor who owns Realore, the company that owned Limetown and employed all of its citizens.
 He has gone into hiding.
 R. B. Villard is played by Leer Leary.

 - The Panic: The Panic was a mysterious incident in Limetown during which something happened inside the town that caused residents to call local authorities.
-This is presumably when Oscar Totem was burned at the stake.
+This is presumably when Oskar Totem was burned at the stake.
 17 minutes after The Panic, local authorities arrived to Limetown, but they weren’t allowed inside.
 The next day, everyone was already gone.